Tannerite00/120-work/120-work/01_hello-world/readme.md

 # Steps
 -This week took me quite a long time to do, more to the fact that I got distractd by the cool new things we've learned -I drew circles for hours
-- and constantly refreshed my window, only to realize I didnt save in Atom and thats why nothing was changing.
+-And constantly refreshed my window, only to realize I didnt save in Atom and thats why nothing was changing.

 # Issues
 The only difficulty I had was to do with my own incompetance of not understanding directions.